cloudposse/atmos/website/docs/cli/commands/describe/describe-component.md

 - `stack_dependencies` - the variable's inheritance chain (stack config files where the values for the variable were provided).
 It has the following
   schema:

-  - `stack_file` - the stack config file where a value for the variable was provided
+  - `stack_file` - the stack config file where the value for the variable was provided
   - `stack_file_section` - the section of the stack config file where the value for the variable was provided
   - `variable_value` - the variable's value
   - `dependency_type` - how the variable was defined (`inline` or `import`). `inline` means the variable was defined in one of the sections